eeayiaia/scmt/README.md

 The next step is to build scmt - see above; once scmt is built proceed to the next section.

 ### Setting up the master-node
 All you need to do in order to configure the master-node properly is to run scmt.
-In order to run scmt requires the environment variable `$SCMT_ROOT` to be set to the root of the repository.
+In order to run scmt requires the environment variable `$SCMT_ROOT` to be set to the resources folder of the repository.
 You can choose whether to use our wrapper-script `run-scmt.sh` or by setting the environment variable by yourself.

 Run `scmt` to generate a configuration file.
 If you wish to change any configuration parameters later you can edit the file `resources/scmt.json`.